SugierM/imitation_trello/readme.md

 Documentation will be updated later.
-Some endpoints are changeg, UI has more views.
+Some endpoints are changed, UI has more views.
 A little less time in December :(

 # For now just .env